 Online EdD Programs in Entrepreneurship in Education

 Online Doctor of Education (EdD) programs with a concentration in Entrepreneurship in Education prepare students for roles that require them to combine educational leadership with knowledge of business development and management.
 These programs typically cover such topics as organizational leadership, curriculum development and instruction, education finance, business model design and implementation, marketing strategies, and strategic business and community partnerships.
 There are currently three schools that offer online Doctor of Education (EdD) programs with a specialization in Entrepreneurship.

 Graduates of EdD programs in Entrepreneurship in Education can pursue careers at education technology companies, education non-profits, as well as primary and secondary schools, institutions of higher education, academic research centers, and government agencies.
 Due to this specialization’s unique combination of education leadership and business development courses, graduates may have a wide variety of career options.
 They may serve as school principals and superintendents, where they have the knowledge to incorporate innovative learning solutions into their students’ curricula, or assume leadership roles at startup companies that develop solutions to problems in education.

 Curriculum for Online EdD Programs in Entrepreneurship in Education

-Most EdD programs require the completion of 40-70 course credits, which students can fulfill within of 3 to 5 years of study, depending on whether they are enrolled full-time or part-time.
+Most EdD programs require the completion of 40-70 course credits, which students can fulfill within of three to five years of study, depending on whether they are enrolled full-time or part-time.
 Core courses in Education Entrepreneurship EdD programs cover topics such as education systems, curriculum development and assessment, learning theories, and principles of instruction.
 Examples of core courses may include:

 - Organizational Leadership in Education: The organizational structure of primary, secondary, and post-secondary education systems, and the key players in these systems.
 The role that education administrators have in the creation, maintenance, and improvement of systems of education.
 How to manage issues within a larger education system by examining and addressing problems in their economic, social, cultural, and political contexts.